 Please click here for a detailed look at the merchandise available over the years.

-Although there were two sponsors, each had wanted to be specifically identified with the series, so Disney took a unique approach.
+Reflecting the hopes that Zorro would appeal to a broad audience and not just children, the Studio also signed up the AC Spark Plug Division.
+Although there were two sponsors, each wanted to be specifically identified with the series, so Disney took a unique approach.
 Instead of having commercials from both firms each week, the sponsors alternated weeks, with a brief word from "your alternate sponsor" making sure that each company shared in the weekly success.

 Both firms used animated characters in their commercials.
 The most successful of these was 7-Up's Fresh- up Freddie, a feisty rooster in a Zorro costume.
 At first, Freddie didn't have a name, but when the show's popularity took off, the advertisers decided to take advantage of the attention and began promoting Freddie himself.
 Freddie became a celebrity in his own right, receiving fan mail, and stuffed dolls were made available.
 7-Up sponsored a monthly Zorro Newsletter for dealers, with a circulation of 10,000 copies per month, often featuring a Freddie doll in publicity photos with the stars of the series.